 Playing regularly - without overdoing it - will build hand and finger strength, and when your hands and fingers are strong, guess what?

 You’ll be comfortable when you play… and you’ll sound great.

 With guitar playing, there are 2 types of songs: “Ego” songs and “Project” songs.
 Ego songs are easy and fun to play, and it makes you feel good to play them.

 Ideally, try to have at least 3 or 4 Ego songs ready to play.
 That way, when you grab your guitar for a quick practice, you can jump right into it and start having fun.
 And when you practice a song every day, you’ll sound great.

 After you’ve played through a couple of Ego songs, take a shot at that Project song you’ve been working on.
 Or maybe try out a cool new riff or acoustic guitar lick.

+Hope you liked our suggestion for you to learn guitar as an adult.
 The main thing to remember is to have fun.
 And older guitarists who follow these tips will have fun, avoid injury, and make progress every day.

 One more thing: if you’re looking for songs to play, go here to see if Acoustic Guitar With Steve Stine is right for you.

 When you sign up, you’ll get instant access to hundreds of step-by-step lessons (with tab) so you can play acoustic guitar with confidence.